samuel-gamelin/Rabbits-and-Foxes/README.md

 Documentation for the project can be found [here](https://docs.google.com/document/d/1F1drMjR9mFtCsQivzpvqP5nMX2gI0osJu4_xSTUs74g/edit?usp=sharing)

+## Credits for Graphical Resources

+The pictures and graphical resouces used in this game were obtained from https://www.smartgames.eu/uk/one-player-games/jumpin.

 ## License and Disclaimer

 > This application is for educational purposes.
 JumpIN is a registered commercial product.
 The developers are not responsible for the distribution of this product.